jpkanter/Spcht/Folio2Triplestore.md

 └details {}
 ```

 There is also some additional data describing normal database stuff like metadata, more ids and some functionality this tool doesn't care about.
+The most important part of a location among the links to all other things is the field `details`, it can contain arbitrary key-value pairs that can be entered by a user on the folio side.
+To utilise those data its important to have a proper schema and well communicated unified structure for data.
+All further operation assume that the data provided by `details` is uniform and each one key describes always the same thing.

 It was stated that every servicepoint has opening hours linked to it, but as visible, there are no ids for opening hours inside a given servicepoint.
 For that kind of data the tool has to query the calendar interface `/calendar/periods/{UUID}/period` where "UUID" is the given id of any one servicepoint. *Folio* then returns a list of all available calendars with a timerange that describes **when** those calendars actually apply, therefore a third request is necessary to get the detailed list of open and closing times on a day-by-day basis.